I am His Temple, and in the secret place He sits upon the throne – Andrew Murray.

 What a valuable and exclusive experience to walk with God each and everyday of your life until he takes you away from this earth.
 The journey is definitely worthy enough to record down like many of the disciples (Matthew, Mark, Luke and John) who got the privilege to record their short stint of walking with Jesus (In the New Testament) when he was living with them on earth.
-I have done weekly records of my experiences of walking with God, what I termed as a weekly update, in my private journaling blogs through the years.
+Also, King David from the Old Testament, who actually got many of his journals published as the Book of Psalms in the Holy Bible that we read today.
+What I am trying to emulate from them are recording down my weekly experiences of walking with God, what I termed as a weekly update, in my private journaling blogs through the years.

 As you begin and continue to make your own history with God, you will grow and learn to walk humbly with God as you see how He directs and even disciplines you as a son/daughter.

 Finally, a verse to conclude this part which mainly talks about walking and making history with God.

 8 He has shown you, O man, what is good;

 And what does the Lord require of you

 The next part is about the concept of prayer altars which has been widely propagated by Pastor John Mulinde and Pastor Mark Daniel of World Trumpet Misssion (WTM).